Mairi Campbell: Music career

 Campbell was a member of the Kreisler String Orchestra, an award-winning conductorless string orchestra, from 1989 to 1994.
 However she felt a strong hankering for traditional music and felt the need to "come home" to her own cultural roots.

 In 1991 Campbell visited Cape Breton Island in Nova Scotia, Canada.
 This marked a turning point and the start of Campbell's apprenticeship to traditional fiddle and Scots song.
 Over the next few years she taught step dancing and fiddle across Scotland and for the Scots Music Group.

 The accordion player and multi-instrumentalist Freeland Barbour took her under his wing and she joined the Scottish dance band the Occasionals, in 1992.
 She was a member of the Ceilidh Collective and Bella McNab's dance bands.

-Campbell initially gained prominence as one half of the folk band The Cast, alongside her husband David Francis, with whom she has had a long and fruitful collaboration.
+Campbell initially gained prominence as one half of the folk band The Cast, alongside her husband David Francis, with whom she has had a long collaboration.
 Their debut album The Winnowing was released in 1994.
-The album includes their version of "Auld Lang Syne" which was featured on the soundtrack of the 2008 movie Sex and the City.
+The album includes their version of Auld Lang Syne which was featured on the soundtrack of the 2008 movie Sex and the City.
 The song can be heard during the New Year's scene of the film, accompanying a montage of the main characters' activities that night.
 The Cast recorded another two albums: Colours of Lichen in 1996 and Green Gold in 2007.

-In 1999, Campbell and Francis were invited to perform their version of "Auld Lang Syne" for Sean Connery at the Presidential Awards in Washington, D.C., with President Bill Clinton in the audience.
+In 1999, Campbell and Francis were invited to perform their version of Auld Lang Syne for Sean Connery at the Presidential Awards in Washington, D.C., with President Bill Clinton in the audience.